tracktownsoftware/NETFrameworkWPFControl_VS2022v17.3_ToolboxBug/README.md

 builder.AddCustomAttributes("WpfCustomControlLibrary.CustomControl1", new ToolboxBrowsableAttribute(true));
 builder.AddCustomAttributes("WpfCustomControlLibrary.CustomControl2", new ToolboxBrowsableAttribute(false));
 ```

+To reproduce the bug:
+1. Copy setup.exe and WpfCustomControlLibrary.msi from one of the installer subfolders to a machine with VS2022 v17.3.x
+2. Run setup.exe
+3. In VS2022 create a WPF App .NET Framework project (for .NET Framework 4.6.2 or 4.7.2)
+4. Show MainWindow.xaml
+5. Open the VS toolbox.
+The toolbox should initialize with controls from WpfCustomControlLibrary.
+6. FAIL: Only CustomControl1 should be in the toolbox, but it also contains CustomControl2

 _Update: VS2022 v17.2.7 was pulling this ToolboxBrowsableAttribute information from a Design.dll assembly in our control library intended for VS2019; Microsoft corrected this but still has not added ToolboxBrowsableAttribute support in the DesignTools.dll assembly for VS2022._